The River School Plan for the 2021-2022 School Year

 River Is Open for In-Person Learning

 The River School’s response to COVID-19 has always been guided by science, current public health advice, medical advisors and leadership of national and regional educational and independent school associations.
-We are committed to returning to in-person operations in the fall and look forward to another year of learning and joy for the children.
+We are committed to in-person operations this school year and look forward to another year of learning and joy for the children.

 - In-Person, On-Campus Education

 - Short-term Distance Learning Program (e.g., perhaps for a few weeks for a single classroom, or for several students in a classroom if quarantining protocols require it)

 - Longer-term Closure School Wide (e.g., in the event of a mandated closure)

 We are fully committed to delivering a safe, joyful, on-campus learning experience for the students for the 2021-2022 school year.
 It is critical for all families to commit and adhere to the health and wellness protocols established for risk-mitigating behavior inside and outside of school to ensure the safest environment possible for the children and our faculty and staff.
 Please review the separate Health & Wellness Protocols section within this plan for details.

 - Community compliance outlined in River’s Social Compact

 - Multiple classroom cohorts having confirmed cases or evidence of community spread between one classroom and another